ocp-te-isv/aks_varnish_jboss/poc_architecture.md

 ## AKS Wildfly

 Wildfly instances are planned to be run with 4 vCores and 4 GB RAM, at a concentration of 4 instances per AKS node.
 The assumption is that the majority of load measured on the hardware instances was related to the MySQL traffic, which was co-hosted with 4 Wildfly instances.

+We currently plan with 6 instances during peak load.

 This assumption is being validated in the application performance tests.